Julia Morgan School For Girls Photo

 For the 2025 school year, there are 9 private elementary schools belonging to National Coalition of Girls serving 3,321 students in California.
 You can also find more schools membership associations in California.

-The top ranked private elementary schools belonging to National Coalition of Girls in California include Westridge School, Marlborough School, and Alverno Heights Academy.
+The top ranked private elementary schools belonging to National Coalition of Girls in California include Westridge School, The Hamlin School, and Katherine Delmar Burke School (Burke's).

 22% of private elementary schools belonging to National Coalition of Girls in California are religiously affiliated (most commonly Catholic and Jewish).